By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 Step 3.
 The AddressBookParser is called and it returns a TodoCommand object to the LogicManager.

 Step 4.
 The LogicManager will call execute() on the TodoCommand object.
-If the to-do task of the same title and content is found, it would return a string of message MESSAGE_DUPLICATE_TODO
+If the to-do task of the same title and content is found, it would return a string of message MESSAGE_DUPLICATE_TODO.

 Step 5.
-The Logic component then interacts with the Model component which calls addTodo(todo)
+The Logic component then interacts with the Model component which calls addTodo(todo) to add the to-do task

-in a string and the to-do task added will be displayed on the to-do list panel.
+Step 6.
+The command result would then return the message MESSAGE_SUCCESS in a string and the to-do task added will be displayed on the to-do list panel.

 The following diagram illustrates the Todo class: